WWE Rumors: More Details Behind The Revival’s Release Revealed

 — D. Harwood (@DaxHarwood) January 31, 2020

-The Revival reportedly requested their WWE release last year, which was denied by the company.
+The Revival reportedly requested their WWE release last year, and were denied by the company.
 The belief was that WWE didn’t want to release any talents in case they became stars elsewhere.
 While WWE made efforts to keep them, the decision to release one of their star teams while they can’t appear on television for several weeks supports that claim.
 Since then, WWE has released some superstars, with Luke Harper also appearing in AEW.

 While it remains to be seen when — or if — The Revival show up in AEW, May’s upcoming Double or Nothing pay-per-view seems like a potential show for them to make their debut.
 The event is AEW’s flagship show of the year, so it’s highly likely that the company will be looking to surprise fans.
 The event also coincides with Meltzer’s proposed timeline.

-Prior to their release, The Revival were involved in some behind the scenes drama with WWE over copyright trademarks.
+Prior to their release, The Revival were involved in some behind-the-scenes drama with WWE over copyrighting trademarks.
 As The Inquisitr previously reported, the team trademarked some of their WWE catchphrases, and the company responded by filing for others in a bid to potentially undermine the duo’s upcoming career with rival promotions.